amreis/torch-kde/README.md

 pip install torch-kde
 ```

-Now you are ready to go!
+Now you are ready to go.
 If you would also like to run the code from the Jupyter notebooks or contribute to this package, please also install the packages in the `requirements.txt`:

 ```bash
 pip install -r requirements.txt
 ```

-## What's included?
+## What is included?

 ### Kernel Density Estimation